-Our results highlight the changes in the stringency of UK Government policy over time, and its negative impact on the public observing preventative social behaviours.
-A lack in the clarity of message may have contributed to the decline in preventative social behaviour scores as patients were unsure of which rules to follow.
-Our results representing the percentage change in both preventative social behaviour and government stringency index scores over time, allow a more direct visual comparison between the two: in general, as government stringency scores dropped, the public was expected to relax on preventative social behaviour, as exemplified by the government initiatives to kickstart the service industry by incentivising the use, actively promoting the public to leave their homes and dine in public restaurants (i.e. 'eat out to help out scheme').
-Therefore, a drop in preventative social behaviour in line with that of government stringency could suggest that the public is adhering aptly to government advice at both higher and lower stringency levels.
+Dependent variable Independent variables Model coefficient Model coefficient (standardised variables) Р Adjusted R 2 Adjusted Þ PSB composite index score Intercept 2.534 4.221 <0.001 0.8812 <0.001 GS index LRCD CGH 0.010 0.125 0.009 0.072 0.208 0.098 0.019 <0.001 <0.001 impact of all the variables we included in our model.
+Our findings oppose some of the literature that describe COVID-19 related policy fatigue, a reduction in the effectiveness of government stringency on preventative social behaviour over time.7 Our results representing the percentage change in both preventative social behaviour and government stringency index scores over time, allow a more direct visual comparison between the two: in general, as government stringency scores dropped, the public was expected to relax on preventative social behaviour, as exemplified by the government initiatives to kickstart the service industry by incentivising the use, actively promoting the public to leave their homes and dine in public restaurants (i.e. 'eat out to help out scheme').21 Therefore, a drop in preventative social behaviour in line with that of government stringency could suggest that the public is adhering aptly to government advice at both higher and lower stringency levels.
+A lack in the clarity of message may have contributed to the relative lack of importance of this variable compared to RCD in preventative social behaviour scores as individuals were unsure of which rules to follow.^{11,16}